rlivings39/learning-compilers/README.md

 4. Choose largest matching one (TODO why?)
 5. Continue on remainder of string until empty

+### Parsing

+After lexing the parser analyzes the tokens and groups them into their hierarchical structure to represent the user's program.
+A tree structure is natural here.
+Parsers produce an **abstract syntax tree** (AST).

+Parsers can either be handwritten or produced by a parser generator like Bison, Yacc, or ANTLR.
+Handwritten recursive descent or Pratt parsers can give much better flexibility and error reporting.

+GCC and Clang both use handwritten parsers.

+The book introduces and uses the Zephyr [Abstract Data Syntax Language](https://www.cs.princeton.edu/~appel/papers/asdl97.pdf) (ASDL) to represent ASTs.

+The author recommends using algebraic types where possible to implement the AST.

 ## Notes on the book

 * Chapter 1 pp10 - Testing the lexer involves dealing with comments though the book doesn't mention them.
 It would have been useful for me to see a few sentences on how those are usually handled in a compiler.
 E.g. Does the lexer handle them, maybe they're stripped out in a pre-pass, or maybe they're left in place but ignored by the lexer?